ihmeuw/vivarium_research/docs/source/model_design/intervention.rst

 treatment.
 (Typically the changes are to the attributes added by this model, e.g. prescription and adherence, not the attributes required from other models.)

+Example: somebody goes to the doctor (start of treatment algorithm) ;
+treatment changes or doesn't change (end of treatment algorithm).

 Assumptions and limitations
 +++++++++++++++++++++++++++